 Venezuelan citizens scrounge for food and medecine while prices soar.
-We speak to two émigrées and an expert about the formerly prosperous oil exporter.
+Where is the formerly prosperous oil exporter headed?

 By Claire Ji

 In the grips of the worst economic recession in the Western hemisphere, Venezuela has spiraled into a full-blown crisis.
 Inflation has made the most basic goods and services impossible to afford.

 Passionate about the Spanish language and Latin America, reporter Megha Thomas decided to look into the state of affairs in Venezuela.
 She reached out to two young Venezuelan woman to ask how the crisis developed over the years.

 Stephanie Alex left Venezuela and won asylum in the United States.
 She made the decision not to return to Venezuela for university because censorship laws would limit her ability to pursue a career in journalism.
 Stephanie recently graduated with a journalism degree from The American University of Paris.